User Roles And Permissions Without Package Laravel 9

 Step 2: Create Laravel Auth

-Step 3: Create a Model and Migration
+Step 3: Create Model and Migration

 Step 4: Edit Migration Files